Wramberg/TerminalView/README.md

 When you are done you can close the terminal by closing the view (`ctrl`+`shift`+`q` or `ctrl`+`shift`+`w` as default) or exiting the shell (by e.g. hitting `ctrl`+`d`).

 ## Color scheme
 The color scheme is used for both dynamic coloring (colors set by the shell) and static coloring (colors set by syntax highlighting).
 The color scheme itself can be tweaked by copying the default color scheme into the user color scheme file.
-Both of these files are available in the menu: *Preferences->Package Settings->TerminalView*.
+Both of these files are available in the menu: *Preferences->Package Settings->TerminalView* or through the command palette.

 ## Syntax highlighting
 The plugin supports user provided syntax highlighting for static coloring.
 To use this feature create a *\<name\>.sublime-syntax* file in your *Packages/User* folder.
 The *packages* folder can accessed through the menu: *Preferences->Browse Packages*.
 The content of the file depends entirely on your needs - see https://www.sublimetext.com/docs/3/syntax.html for details.
 As an example consider the following which highlights the prompt in bash.